 So along with those cheddar-filled soft pretzel rolls I attempted to make a few times last year/winter came a few attempts at making this bacon cheddar ale soup as well.

 And what I’ve learned from those experiences is that combining beer with a milk product in the wrong ratio can produce a truly horrifying result.
-Like, downing a buttery nipple shot after a night of drinking only beer horrifying.
-(Trust me.)
+It’s awful, trust me.

 I should have known this already based on a failed beer mac and cheese recipe I made last winter.
 Those were dark days in my kitchen.